shapeoko/Docs/content/tips.md

 ###Workholding

 There is a page on [workholding on the wiki](http://www.shapeoko.com/wiki/index.php/Workholding).
 Since the ShapeOko 2 uses an MDF wasteboard work area, one straight-forward option is to use T-nuts which can then be matched with SHCS which can then be fitted with plastic handles (all available from your local hardware store).

+Many projects are suitable for holding down with double-sided tape.

 Alternately, Inventables has begun selling a [silk-screened Waste Board with Threaded Inserts](https://www.inventables.com/technologies/waste-board-with-threaded-inserts) and [Clamp Set](https://www.inventables.com/technologies/clamp-set).